 I was once observing a user test of an online learning platform where participants expressed that they didn’t know why certain course recommendations were being made to them.
 This was interpreted by some to mean that each recommendation should explain why it’s being shown.
-But others interpreted this to mean that the recommendations weren’t very good.
+But others interpreted this to mean that the recommendations simply weren’t very good.
 Which one is correct?
-Data literacy means you can interpret information accurately and take the right action.
+More important than knowing the data is to know what it means and what actions to take.

 Cultivate self awareness

 Everyone has used a product and has had an opinion about it, but that doesn’t make them a designer.
 In fact, many design researchers will tell you that people are quite inept at articulating why something does or doesn’t work.
 Designers, you should:

 - Use lots of products and seek out a variety of life experiences.